Republika Srpska: Healthcare

-The health care system of Republic of Srpska is intended to provide organized and planned health care to the population on its territory, both in public and private health care institutions.
-Health care activities are performed by health care workers and associates under the conditions and in the manner primarily prescribed by law and regulations, adopted on the basis, and in accordance with, the Law on Health Care of the Republic of Srpska.
+The health care system of Republika Srpska is intended to provide organized and planned health care to the population on its territory, both in public and private health care institutions.
+Health care activities are performed by health care workers and associates under the conditions and in the manner primarily prescribed by law and regulations, adopted on the basis, and under, the Law on Health Care of the Republic of Srpska.

 The public sector of Srpska includes 54 health centers, along with family medicine clinics, 11 hospitals, 4 specialised hospitals, 1 clinical centre and 7 institutes.

 Stationary treatment is provided in hospitals located in Derventa and Prnjavor.
 Hospitals specialised for physical medicine and rehabilitation are "Mlječanica" in Kozarska Dubica and Institute "Dr Miroslav Zotović" in Banja Luka.
 Patients with mental illnesses are treated in Institute for Forensic Psychiatry Sokolac, which is the first and only institution of this type in BiH, and Hospital for Chronic Psychiatric Patients Modriča.

-University hospitals are located in Foča and Banja Luka.
-The University Clinical Center of Republika Srpska (UCC RS) is the largest and most important public health institution in Republika Srpska.
-The main activity of the University Clinical Center is hospital treatment (admission, diagnosis and care) of patients at the secondary and tertiary level of health care.
-It consists of 21 clinics, 6 institutes and 10 services.
+University hospitals operate in Foča, and Banja Luka.
+The University Clinical Center of Republika Srpska (UCC RS) is the leading tertiary healthcare institution in the entity, comprising 21 clinics, 6 institutes, and 10 service units.